unjs/giget/README.md

 - `subdir`: (optional) Directory inside the tar file.
 - `headers`: (optional) Custom headers to send while downloading template.

-Because of the simplicity, you can even use a GitHub repository as template registry but also you can build something more powerful by bringing your own API.
+Because of the simplicity, you can even use a GitHub repository as a template registry but also you can build something more powerful by bringing your own API.

 ## Usage (Programmatic)